jhsu802701/rails_from_scratch_rails5/09-04-users_login.md

 * Enter the command "sh build_fast.sh".
 All of the new integration tests will fail.
 * Enter the command "alias test1='(insert command to rerun failed tests, minus the TESTOPTS portion)'".
 * Enter the command "test1".
-* In your web browser, go to the URL http://localhost:3000/users/sign_in (replacing the "localhost" and "3000" if necessary).
-You'll get a routing error message.
+* In your web browser, go to the URL http://localhost:3000/users/sign_in (and replace the "localhost" and "3000" if necessary).
+You'll see a generic Devise sign in page.
+The debug box will show the "devise/sessions" controller and the action "new".

 ### Routing
 * In the config/routes.rb file, replace the user section with the following: